 An interview with Robin Stevenson, author of 29 books for young readers, including board books, picture books, middle-grade novels, young adult novels, and non-fiction for all ages.
-Hear about her experiments with narrative voice, her experience of losing and finding her way through most of the books she’s written, and the early days of her writing journey, when a short story unexpectedly morphed into a teen novel.
+Hear about her experiments with narrative voice and the early days of her writing journey, when a short story unexpectedly morphed into a teen novel.
 20 minutes.
-All ages.

 [1:20] Interview with Robin Stevenson